tesch-ch/lfi_24/README.md

   - training run prefix: rn50_uf34

 All models feature two output nodes.
 Only one output node would suffice for the project's binary classification task, but two nodes allow for [PyTorch's cross entropy loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html) as loss function.
 This implementation enables us to directly perform class weighting as mitigation against imbalanced data, and label smoothing.
-The training script allows for the following hyper parameters to be set, as optimizer [SGD](https://pytorch.org/docs/stable/generated/torch.optim.SGD.html) is fixed:
+The training script allows for the following hyperparameters to be set, as optimizer [SGD](https://pytorch.org/docs/stable/generated/torch.optim.SGD.html) is fixed:
 - batch size
 - epochs
 - Optimizer: